Hi there… Skye Blake, Cat Info Detective, reporting on a question every cat lover dreads… “Why is my cat peeing outside his litter box?”

 There is no “one-size-fits-all” answer, but you can figure out the problem by becoming your cat’s pee detective.
 Your relationship with him is definitely worth the effort!

 - Having a potentially serious medical problem (see above)

-- Signaling ownership with scent…a message to other cats in the household (and you) that something has made him insecure about his territory (which includes you)
+- Signaling ownership with scent as a message to you and other cats that something has made him insecure about his territory

 - Being unable to make it to the box or use one because another cat is guarding, attacking or otherwise intimidating him